slamice/wri/hipsters/chapter04.md

 A few days later Selina virtually hit me up for a coffee ((headache)) that night.
 "Hello fellow human!"
 She cheerfully gleed at me through the phone.
 Selina didn't think "you guys" made any feministic sense, so she opted for "Hello kindly people" and "Greetings fellow homosapiens."

 "What's up?"

-"You should come out." she whispered, "You haven't been out in a while.
-A friend of mine's band is visiting from O-----"
+"You should come out." she whispered, "I'm at Cup O' Joe."

-"I just don't feel it right now, you know?
-But, I could use a coffee shop though.
-I'll see you there."
+"At the coffee shop?"

 "A cough-ee-shop?"

+"Are you high?"

+"I may be high.
+It is a definite possibility."

+"I'll venture out."

-I hung up.
+And I hung up.

 It sure was better than a night with Renee and an eigthies Romcom.
 I sacked on a pair of jeans, ignoring Renee's critical looks.
 "I need to go out."
 I told her, "I'm meeting up with Selina."

 "You never stay home anymore with me."
 Renee puttered.
 "Or are you meeting another girl to stay home with?"

 "It'll only be for a bit.
 There is no other girl."

+"Do you like Selina?"

+"Please not again.
+Please."

 "Can you please get me an iced latte then?"